Canon imagePROGRAF PRO-300 Printer Review

 No

 The Canon PRO-300's overall cost-per-print is decent.
 Although black-only printing is cheap, color printing is very expensive due to the high cost of color cartridges.
-That said, you can get individual color cartridges instead of buying them all at once, so you can just replace the cartridges as they run out, which might be easier on the wallet.
+That said, you can get individual color cartridges instead of buying them all at once, so you can just replace them as they run out, which might be easier on the wallet.
 At the time of writing, this printer isn't available for an automatic ink subscription.
+Check out the Canon PIXMA PRO-200S if you want a similar printer with a lower cost per print.

 1.5